Kareadita/Themes/README.md

 If you have an issue, raise an Issue with the theme name in the title i.e. `[Light] Side Nav not readable on mobile` and tag the person from the Readme table.
 Kavita team does not provide support on any themes, even those created by majora2007.

-If you identify bugs in custom themes, please raise an Issue on the Kavita Github for support or development work.
+If you identify bugs in the themeing, please raise an Issue on the Kavita Github for support or development work.
 Theme feature requests belong on the Kavita Discussions.

 ---
 ## Creating a Theme